 On Friday 22 July 2016 (c.
 6pm-8.30pm), DVLR held its Annual Running Evening.
 This was, as usual, a special and highly enjoyable occasion.
 The event has become very popular.
 Enjoyment was enhanced by the weather's being so kind, as the evening was pleasantly warm.
 DVLR had four diesels – 03079, D2245, newly named Ruston 88 “Ken Cooke” (see below) and Ruston 165 “British Sugar York” all in operation.

 The evening ran smoothly thanks to some good planning.
 The passenger train was filled to capacity on each run.
 The Wickham trolley was seen running too.
-If you missed this superb evening event with light refreshements provided and are wondering what it was like, the video will give you an insight.
+If you missed this superb evening event with light refreshments provided and are wondering what it was like, the video will give you an insight.
 Ken Cooke himself was to be seen in the crowds.
-See the following article about Ken.
+See the article about Ken, lower down this page.

 A gallery from Jonathan D. Stockwell of the Annual Running Evening.

 A new sign near Murton Park's magnolia welcomes visitors to the railway.
 Behind the sign is the iconic wheel with Derwent Valley Light Railway written on it.